Understanding the Underwriting Process: The 5 Cs of Credit

 AgSouth has various LTV (loan to value) requirements which your loan officer will discuss.
 The maximum regulatory LTV for a real estate loan is 85%, but may be lower.
 LTV requirements are dependent on the type of real estate collateral being pledged and the strength of the borrower.

-For example, a real estate loan with an approved 80% LTV means that if the property purchase (and appraised value) is $100,000, then the loan amount cannot exceed $80,000.
+For example, a real estate loan with an approved 80% LTV means that if the property purchase (and appraised value) is $100,000, then the loan amount will cannot exceed $80,000.
 The additional $20,000 must be paid for by the borrower.

 An official appraisal will be ordered following the loan approval to ensure that the property appraises and can meet the loan LTV requirements.